sjsrey/pysal_introduction/pysal.md

 reflecting heterogeneity in the population at risk over the enumeration units.

-## Spatial Dynamics.
+## Spatial Dynamics
 The spatial dynamics module initially was based on the space-time analytics from STARS but has grown with the addition of a number of newly developed methods.
 Three broad sets of space-time analytics are currently implemented.
 The largest are Markov based methods, which depart from the classic discrete state Markov chain (DSMC).
 DSMCs have been widely used in spatial analysis to model dynamics of many spatial processes including land use change, migration, industrial structure and regional inequality dynamics among others.
 XXXget cites.
 PySAL extends the DSMC in a number of directions to include a consideration of the role of space in shaping transition dynamics.  **Spatial Markov** chains, first introduced by ReyXXX allow for the influence of regional context which can introduce a form of spatial heterogeneity in the dynamics.
 Later in this chapter, I will illustrate the use of these two sets of methods.

 In addition to the spatial Markov chain, the spatial dynamic module also includes a **LISA Markov** which measures the transitions of